mpavlou/samplesizedev/README.md

 As expected, the expected calibration slope for n$rvs=308 is 0.844, smaller than 0.9.
 The variability is high which translates to
 38% chance of actually getting a model with CS<0.8 when we develop a model with data of that size.
-To get an expected calibration slope of 0.9 we need to inflate n$rvs by 60% to reach!!
-We confirm this:
+To get an expected calibration slope of 0.9 we need to inflate n$rvs size by 60%!
+We can confirm that we size=500 we get the desired expected calibration slope:

 <img src="man/figures/README-example-1.png" width="100%" />